 In the spring walkers flock to the beautiful bluebell woods in the Essex area.
 Click the 'Woodland' button below to see these.

-Please use the links below to view full route information including descriptions, elevation profiles, interactive maps and GPS downloads.
+Use the links to view full route information including elevation profiles, interactive maps and GPS downloads.

 You can also view an overview map of all the routes in the using the Essex Walk Map>>

 The route starts at the visitor centre and takes you to Great Wigborough, Peldon and Malting Green.
 This route is designed for cyclists but walkers can enjoy walks from the visitor centre at the start of this route.
 The reservoir is excellent for bird watching with thousands of wildlfowl to look out for on the water.
 These include Wigeon, Teal, Mallard, Pochard, Tufted Duck, Coot and Black-headed Gull which can be spotted from the three bird hides.
 The visitor centre also has a wealth of information on the wildlife you can expect to see in this lovely wetlands area.
 View Full Details>>

 |Audley End||2 miles (3 km)||Explore the stunning gardens surrounding this spectacular Jacobean mansion in Saffron Walden, Essex.
 Visit the beautifully restored parterre with its striking bedding scheme and beautiful fountain.
 The walled kitchen garden is run entirely on organic principles and contains glasshouses, a vinery and 150 varieties of apples, 40 varieties of pears plus other assorted plums and cherries.
 There is also a delightful Victorian pond garden with a rockery and the Elysian Garden where you will find the exquisite Tea House Bridge over the river Cam.|